 The neckline and shoulders were embroidered with pearls and silver thread.
 The long silk gauze train featured a design of flowers also enhanced with silver thread.
 Her veil was held in place by the Fringe tiara~ which was the tiara her mother, Queen Elizabeth, wore at her own wedding.

-Princess Anne’s son, Peter Phillips, married Autumn Kelly on May 17, 2008 at St. George’s Chapel in Windsor Castle.
-The bride wore a ivory duchesse satin wedding gown designed by Sassi Holford.
+Princess Anne’s son, Peter Phillips, married Autumn Kelly on May 17, 2008, at St. George’s Chapel in Windsor Castle.
+The bride wore an ivory Duchesse satin wedding gown designed by Sassi Holford.
 The strapless dress was topped with a lace bolero jacket.

 Princess Margaret wed Lord Snowdon on May 6, 1963.
 It was the first Royal wedding to ever be televised.
 She wore a dress made of white silk organza.
 It was designed by Norman Hartnell who had also created her sister, Queen Elizabeth’s, bridal gown.
 It featured an elegantly high neckline and a fitted bodice.